AlessandroTarabini/HGCALprod/README.md

 ## Submit a complete production

 The ntuples are produced by jobs launched via HTCondor.
-The storage and local folder are defined in ```condor/batchScript_template.sh```.

 ### Submit command